 Frequently Asked Questions

-Becoming an Online Math Major at UIS
+Taking Online Courses or Becoming a Math Major at UIS

 It is anticipated that transferring students will have approximately two years of credits (60 semester hours or 90 quarter hours), and take another 60 hours here for the bachelor’s.
 In an ideal world, this transfer credit would already include the math prerequisites of 3 semesters of calculus, as well as all the lower division general education requirements.
 You may, of course, have somewhat less transfer credit or much more–possibly even a bachelor’s already completed.
 So for the many other situations that students find themselves in, and for the pressing questions that you want answered before embarking on this path, we have put together the FAQ below.
 If you don’t find an answer here, be sure to contact the online program coordinator.
 Also contact the coordinator if you have NO transferrable credits, as is the case with some international students.
 We can work with other Illinois institutions that have online courses to address this need.

 - What are the guidelines for students who don’t have exactly 60 hours of transfer credits?